How do you say “Tulle” and what does your company name mean?

 We get this question a lot.
 That might be an understatement 😉 Tulle is pronounced “tool” in most areas.
 Our name was something that had a lot of meaning for us.
 It started when thinking of the fabric of a wedding, what tells a story and how we wanted to weave a story together for our couples.
 Our focus and a lot of our work is based around weddings, so Tulle & Tweed Photography was born.
 Tulle being a light and airy wedding dress fabric that flows freely and Tweed being a classic but distinguished and timeless fabric for many men’s suits back in the day.
-Put them together and you get our photographic style: airy, natural, full of motion with a mix of classic portraiture and timeless posing mixed in.

 How far in advance should I book my wedding and how do I secure my date?

 Most couples book us at least 12-14 months in advance of their wedding date.
 We ask for a 35% non-refundable retainer to secure your date.
 Wedding dates are on a first booked basis (retainer and agreement received).

 How many weddings do you do a year?

 On average, we photograph 25-35 weddings/elopements a year.
 We aim to limit our weddings to 35 per year so we can give you our undivided attention.

 How many hours do I need for my wedding coverage?